dotnet/docs/docs/csharp/linq/query-expression-basics.md

 #### group clause

 Use the `group` clause to produce a sequence of groups organized by a key that you specify.
 The key can be any data type.
-For example, the following query creates a sequence of groups that contains one or more `Country` objects and whose key is a `char` value.
+For example, the following query creates a sequence of groups that contains one or more `Country` objects and whose key is a `char` type with value being the first letter of countries' names.

 [!code-csharp[csrefQueryExpBasics#55](~/samples/snippets/csharp/concepts/linq/query-expression-basics_11.cs)]